ZhengPeng0115/Graduation-Project/README.md

 # Internship-Project
-Internship project about alarm reduction in NICU
+Internship project about alarm reduction in hospital